-Your new motor home may be equipped with the optional power mirror.
+Your new motor home may be equipped with power mirrors.
 The driver's control panel also contains controls for the exterior rear view mirror adjustment and heater, if equipped.

 To adjust the mirrors, select either LEFT or RIGHT mirror and press the appropriate arrow.
 Activate the mirror heaters by pressing the HEATER control.